Weekly COVID-19 Round-up - 2/17/22

 Counties with the highest per capita rates (per 100,000) of new cases per day this past week:

-Percent of all Missourians initiating vaccination: at least 58% (no change in previous two weeks)
+Percent of all Missourians initiating vaccination: at least 58% (no change from last week)

-Percent of all Missourians completing vaccination: at least 52% (no change in previous two weeks)
+Percent of all Missourians completing vaccination: at least 52% (no change from last week)

 Trends in the Past Week